idia640/presentations/week01/PITCHME.md

 - You will learn:
   - How to find your repository
   - How to edit a file in your repo
+  - How to upload a file
   - How to commit
   - Download/Fork

 ---
 ## Final Project: Case Study

-- Narrative about a group of people
+- Tell a compelling story
+- Define your target population (should be narrow)
+- How do they typically behave now?
-- Description of behavior (observed via ethnographic or other research)
+- Describe the behavior you wish to affect (observed via ethnographic or other research)
-- Your empirically guided design strategy that motivates a solution
+- Present your empirically guided design strategy

 Note:

-Your design can be as small as creating an option and moving your users towards it or more ambitious with multiple steps.
+Your design can be as small as creating an option and moving your users towards it or more ambitious with multiple steps or even more so defining a new UX design entirely.

 You'll do this in poster format of 1-2 pages like you might present at a workshop or conference.